 Overview

 There are regulated procurement methods School Food Authorities (SFAs) must choose from to guide the purchase of goods and services.
 The method chosen will often depend on the estimated dollar value of the procurement.
-To learn more about the purchasing process, methods, and developing a product list, use the Procurement Methods Comparison Chart as a quick reference guide and review training in the School Nutrition Online Learning Library.
+To learn more, use the Procurement Methods Comparison Chart as a quick reference guide and review training in the School Nutrition Online Learning Library.

 Procurement Manual